janhesters/ara-os/README.md

 #### 1. Create your products & prices

-The React Router SaaS Template is set up to listen to product & prices webhooks.
+Ara OS is set up to listen to product & prices webhooks.
 This also allows your account managers to create and manage products & prices in the Stripe Dashboard, and have them automatically reflected in your app.